Seamful XAI: Operationalizing Seamful Design in Explainable AI: Discussion Implications

 A seamful outlook expands the XAI design space beyond the bounds of the algorithm.
-It extends the prior work in Human-centered XAI (HCXAI) by explicitly showing us how to use infrastructural mismatches (seams) in a resourceful way to augment traditional notions of explainability.
-Our findings showcase how seams can provide the peripheral vision of things outside the black-box that are required to make complex decisions, can reveal the AI's blind spots, and can calibrate user trust in AI.
+It extends the prior work in HCXAI by explicitly showing us how to use infrastructural mismatches (seams) in resourceful ways to augment explainability.
+Our findings showcase how seams can provide \textit{the peripheral vision of things outside the black-box} that are required to make complex decisions, can reveal the AI's blind spots, and can calibrate user trust in AI.

 Seams bring to the forefront infrastructural mismatches that would otherwise likely be hidden or not considered.
-By doing so, as shown in Sec.~\ref{sec:enhancing explainability}, seamful information affords a unique type of understanding that helps with explainability -- knowing why the AI may not or cannot take certain things into account.
-This understanding is crucial in complex decision-making scenarios.
-In cases where the “ground truth is not black and white, we need to know \textit{when} we can trust the AI” (P30, emphasis added).
-If we know why the AI does well in one situation and not so in another, we can calibrate when to rely on it.
-This participant underscores the utility of understanding the `why-not' part:
+By doing so, as shown in Sec.~\ref{sec:enhancing explainability}, seamful information affords a unique type of understanding that helps with explainability -- \textit{knowing why the AI may not or cannot take certain things into account}.
+In complex real-world cases where the “ground truth is not black and white, we need to know \textit{when} we can trust the AI” (P30, emphasis added).
+If we know why the AI does well in one situation and not in another, we can calibrate when to rely on it:

-\begin{quote} I really like the seam where the AI's updates lagged bank policy changes...how it considered 4 loans to be a bad thing because of its training [that limits to 3 loans] when in reality the bank had relaxed its policies [for up to 5 loans]...Two important things happen if I know this [seamful] information.
-[First,] by giving the broader context, it explains why the AI couldn't make the right call...[Second], it makes my trust on the AI nuanced [where] I know scenarios it will fail but are also where it may succeed...It's no longer an all-or-nothing play...The AI's is neither idiotic nor God-like (P32, an XAI researcher) \end{quote}
+\begin{quote} Two important things happen: [first,] awareness of the broader context explains why the AI couldn't make the right call...[Second], it makes my trust on the AI nuanced.
+I know where it might fail but also where it'd succeed...It's no longer an all-or-nothing play.
+The AI is neither idiotic nor God-like (P32, an XAI researcher) \end{quote}

-A seamful outlook expands the epistemic canvas of XAI.
-It broadens “the domain of things considered for XAI” (P33).
-This expansion has implications: not only does this outlook provide a lens of analysis when it comes to explainability, but it also fosters “thinking of new interaction paradigms” (P28) in XAI systems that include seams.
+\textit{A seamful outlook expands the epistemic canvas of XAI.} It “broadens the domain of things considered for XAI” (P33).
+This expansion has implications: 1)~it provides a unique lens of analysis for XAI, 2)~it fosters “thinking of new interaction paradigms” (P28) that opportunistically leverage seams.